frugal-biolab/frugal-biolab.github.io/_protocols/sterilization.md

 13. Open the Pressure Cooker lid and remove contents.
 Warning: the contents are hot and sterilized!

-## Notes
-[^trivet]: metal disk that is usually found at the bottom of any pressure cooker.
-[^manual]: you can find the manual for your Pressure Cooker by googling numbers engraved into the lid or body of the cooker.
-[^plastics]: link to where you can find how to identify plastic types around the world.

 ## Validated Equipment
 Pressure Cookers:
 - Presto 23qt Pressure Cooker (model no. 01781)